-Note: If two or more core players (meaning the players used in the team to achieve their qualified position) leave a qualified team then the remaining players will be considered as a new team, therefore forfeiting the team’s qualification spot to the team that placed second in the tournament at which they achieved qualification.
+Note: If 50% or more members leave a qualified team leave a qualified team then the remaining players will be considered as a new team, therefore forfeiting the team’s qualification spot to the team that placed second in the tournament at which they achieved qualification.
 If the team that placed second has subsequently qualified, the spot will go to the team that placed third.
 If they have also qualified it falls to the team in fourth.
 This process continues until the spot is filled.

 Previously Qualified Players & Future Competition

 Allowing for unforeseen circumstances as mentioned above, the first time a player leaves a qualified team they may enter as part of a new, unqualified team.
 However there are two stipulations for previously qualified players which are as follows: